anyscale/madewithml.github.io/docs/courses/mlops/infrastructure.md

 - **Cons**: size limits on function storage, payload, etc. based on provider and usually no accelerators (GPU, TPU, etc.)

 > Be sure to explore the [CI/CD workflows](cicd.md#serving){:target="_blank"} that accompany many of these deployment and serving options so you can have a continuous training, validation and serving process.

-## Application

-For our application, we'll need the following components to best serve our users.

-- **real-time serving** since the inputs features (title, description, etc.) are user generated just moments before predicted tags are needed.
-This is why we've created an API around our models and defined a Dockerfile, which can be used to create and scale our microservice.
-Since our models and overall Docker images are small, we could use serverless options such as AWS Lambda to deploy our versioned applications.
-We could do this directly through GitHub actions once the CI/CD workflows have all passed.
-- **stream processing** since our predictions are on entities (projects) that have never been seen before.
-We'll want to have the latest (and only) features for each project so we can predict the most appropriate tags.
-However, our use case doesn't necessarily involve entity features changing over time so it makes sense to just have one processing pipeline and not have to worry about separate batch and stream pipelines.
-- **offline learning** will work just fine for our application since the vocabulary and tag spaces are fairly constrained for a given period of time.
-However, we will use [monitoring](monitoring.md){:target="_blank"} to ensure that our input and output spaces are as expected and initiate retraining periodically.

 ## Resources